NorthPort Batang Pier: 2013–2014: Terrence Romeo arrives

-Philippine Cup
+2014–2018: The Stanley Pringle and Terrence Romeo era

+2014–2015 season

 With new season, new team logo, and a lot of fresh faces, GlobalPort continues to build its lineup.
 During the offseason, several trades were approved by the PBA.
 The team started by a one on one trade between incoming sophomore point guard RR Garcia for the services of Barako Bull forward Keith Jensen.
 It was followed by the departure of ex-team captain Menk to join Alaska Milk in exchange for two second round picks.
 Jondan Salvador was then shipped back to Barako Bull for sweet-shooting forward Mark Isip.
 And after being in and out of the trade bloc, GlobalPort management decided to trade Gilas forward Washington to Talk 'N Text for Nonoy Baclao and the Tropang Texters’ 2017 first round pick.
 The team also had a big rookie harvest from the 2014 PBA draft selecting Stanley Pringle as the first overall pick, Anthony Semerad (7th), Prince Caperal (17th) and John Pinto (19th).
 Jojo Duncil was then picked up by the Batang Pier, after being released by Barako Bull and signed the undrafted rookie Roider Cabrera, including the unsigned Kia Sorento pick, Paolo Taha.

 Jarencio steered the team to a 4–4 start, including a huge upset victory against Talk 'N Text, which was also the franchise' first win against the Texters since joining the league in 2012.
 The average margin of their losses was only 4.25 points, until they were hammered by San Miguel with a 95–69 defeat, resulting to a sudden change within their coaching staff.
 Assistant coach Eric Gonzales was appointed as interim head coach, while Jarencio was named as the team's consultant.
 In this instance, the coaching change produced instant results for GlobalPort.
 The team gave Barangay Ginebra a tough beating with a 21-point victory.
 Gonzales became only man to claim a first game win as head coach of the Batang Pier, aside from helming the franchise to its biggest win since joining the league prior to the 2012–13 season.
 The team then lost its chance for a twice-to-beat edge to Meralco on their final elimination game.
 They placed 8th with a 5–6 record.
 Before the start of the quarterfinals, Cabagnot was traded back to San Miguel in exchange for Mercado and the second round picks of 2018 and 2019.
 The team ended the campaign with the loss to Barangay Ginebra in the play-offs.
 Before the tourney was over, Mercado was traded away after playing one game for the Batang Pier to Barako Bull in exchange for Denok Miranda and a 2016 second-rounder.